 Research Progress Related to Ankylosing Spondylitis

-- Four genetic regions have been uncovered that are associated with risk for ankylosing spondylitis.
+- Genetic influences that are associated with risk for ankylosing spondylitis.

 - Genetic factors and risks that may influence the severity of the disease.